Acquired Brain Injury (ABI)

 - Brain tumour, encephalitis, meningitis, metabolic encephalopathies, ruptured aneurysm.

 - Other neurological cases if disabilities are similar to traumatic brain injury.

 The goals of the ABI program are to maximize your level of functioning and to promote the best possible care for individuals who have sustained a brain injury through a number of services including assessments and consultations, neuropsychology, occupational therapy, social work, concussion clinic, support groups, education on resources, and more.

-Referrals to the ABI Program must be made by a physician.
+Referrals to the ABI Program must be made by a physician or nurse practitioner.